makman568/algofun/pq/traffic/consensus_traffic.md

 On-time participation stays below the theoretical expectation because quorum weight is met before the full committee responds:

-- **Soft:** Mean on-time unique ratio **0.885×** (±0.0023 s.e.; median 0.882×; 99th percentile 0.994×).
+- **Soft:** Mean on-time unique ratio **0.871×** (±0.0003 s.e.; median 0.873×; 99th percentile 0.984×).
-- **Cert:** Mean on-time unique ratio **0.600×** (±0.0029 s.e.; median 0.602×; 99th percentile 0.725×).
+- **Cert:** Mean on-time unique ratio **0.627×** (±0.0004 s.e.; median 0.632×; 99th percentile 0.791×).

 On-time message ratios match these numbers because each participant contributes one vote before quorum is satisfied.
 This validates that the theoretical committee-size model correctly predicts *who* participates in each step.

 Because the theoretical expectation is constant across rounds (≈354 soft, ≈233 cert), scatterplots of observed on-time unique counts versus theory collapse to vertical bands centered on those constants.
 The ratios above therefore convey the same information more directly: observed points cluster tightly around the theoretical line for on-time uniques, while total-unique and total-message ratios (Sections 8.4–8.5) show the amplification once trailing proposals and duplicate deliveries are included.

-The lower on-time ratio for cert (0.60× vs. 0.885× for soft) reflects the cert committee’s smaller expected size (1,500 vs. 2,990) combined with the whale-heavy stake distribution: the same high-stake accounts supply a larger fraction of the 1,112 cert quorum weight, so fewer total accounts need to respond before the threshold is hit.
+The lower on-time ratio for cert (0.63× vs. 0.87× for soft) reflects the cert committee's smaller expected size (1,500 vs. 2,990) combined with the whale-heavy stake distribution: the same high-stake accounts supply a larger fraction of the 1,112 cert quorum weight, so fewer total accounts need to respond before the threshold is hit.

 ### 8.3 Absence of Next Votes